 As shown in Table 3.7-4, the median household income of each Census tract surveyed in the vicinity of the alternative sites was greater than the poverty threshold.
-The poverty threshold for each Census tract was determined from the average household size of the Census tract (U.S. Census Bureau, 2015b).
+The poverty threshold for each Census tract was determined from the average household size of the Census tract (U.S. Census Bureau, 2021b).
 The poverty threshold assumes average household size is conservatively rounded up to the nearest person.
-No communities had a median household income lower than the poverty threshold; therefore, no low-income communities have been identified in the vicinity of the alternative sites.
+No communities had a median household income lower than the poverty threshold.
+However, the USEPA defines "low-income" as equal to or less than twice the Poverty Threshold (USEPA, 2022b).
+Based on this definition, and assuming that the median household income is representative of the households in the Census tracts, two of the Census tracts listed in Table 3.7-4 would be defined as low-income: